Ferretly-International/External-API-Samples/fetch_info/readme.md

 ## Getting Started

-Update appSettings.json to add the value of your API key to the `X-Api-Key` setting.
+Manage user secrets on the FerretlyClient project to specify your API key.